sourcegraph/about/content/blogposts/2023/how-google-finds-fixes-vulnerabilities-in-code.md

 published: true
 ---

 Google has a [multi-billion-line codebase](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext) and ~30,000 software engineers.
-Here are a few things we found interesting about how Google keeps its massive codebase secure, from the O'Reilly book [Software Engineering at Google](https://abseil.io/resources/swe-book) (published in March 2020 and [free to read](https://abseil.io/resources/swe-book/html/toc.html)).
+Here are a few things we found interesting about how Google keeps its massive codebase secure and thinks about vulnerability management, from the O'Reilly book [Software Engineering at Google](https://abseil.io/resources/swe-book) (published in March 2020 and [free to read](https://abseil.io/resources/swe-book/html/toc.html)).

 ### Keeping static analysis actionable with strict criteria and a quick feedback loop